Wildlife Habitat Restoration on Private Lands Professional Training

 2 Gold $750 Sponsors are recognized in all publicity and their logos are prominently displayed.
 They receive three complimentary workshop registration, one exhibit space and a quarter page ad in the workshop program.
 Gold Sponsors will be recognized during the luncheon.
 2 Platinum $1,000+ Sponsors are recognized in all publicity and on the website, with their logos prominently displayed.
 They receive four complimentary workshop registrations, one exhibit space and a half page ad in the workshop program.
 Platinum Sponsors will be recognized at the opening welcome and during the luncheon.

-Invited presenters need to complete this online speaker registration form by March 1.
+Invited presenters need to complete this online speaker registration form by March 1 (Use Google Chrome or Mozilla Foxfire; avoid using Internet Explorer or other end-of-life browsers).
 The form includes a 50-word (or less) description of your presentation which will be submitted to professional organizations for assignment of continuing education credits.

 Speakers who intend to stay for the duration of the training are expected to register and pay any registration fees unless prior arrangements have been made.